WSU-CptS322-Fall2021/TermProject-BadTeam/Documents/DesignDocument_template.md

     * Host Operations, this component relies upon this system to access the relevant operations related to a given host

 Challenge Manager:

+The Challenge Manager is the other major sub handler within the Controller which handles unauthenticated user interaction.
+It also facilitates the primary typing challenge functionality for the program.

   * Directs the flow of information between the Challenger UI and the Challenger related entities in the database
   * Manages the functionalities only given to challengers (non-logged in users)
     * Login